 j.
 Teams, players, coaches and supporters will be expected to display outstanding sportsmanship at all times.
 Violation of these player rules exposes a team to protest and renders them subject to forfeiture of game and possible disqualification at the discretion of the Tournament Director(s).

 c.
-Shall conduct themselves in a manner becoming of members of AYSO.
+Coaches shall conduct themselves in a manner becoming of members of AYSO.

 d.
-Shall, at all times, encourage clean competition and good sportsmanship.
+Coaches, at all times, should encourage clean competition and good sportsmanship.

 e.
-Shall enforce the Rules & Regulations of the Tournament.
+Coaches shall enforce the Rules & Regulations of the Tournament.

 f.
-Shall participate in positive coaching that instructs and encourages players during games.
+Coaches shall participate in positive coaching that instructs and encourages players during games.
 Negative comments and complaints about either the players or referees will not be permitted and may result in coach ejection from the game.

 7. REFEREES AND ASSISTANT REFEREES